Configuration

 - debugging "why is Crabbox using value X here?";

-- onboarding a repo and choosing what belongs in repo config vs user config;
+- onboarding a repo and deciding what belongs in repo config vs user config;

 - reviewing the YAML schema that

 Crabbox configuration is layered.
-The CLI loads values from five sources and merges them in a deterministic order.
-Each source is optional - the binary boots with sane defaults for everything.
+The CLI loads values from several sources and merges them in a deterministic order.
+Every source is optional - the binary boots with sane defaults for everything.

 #Precedence